BuddyForms/BuddyForms-Members/readme.txt

 4. **Form Builder** - Enjoy the easy drag-and-drop form builder of BuddyForms.

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.1 =
+Make it work with the latest version of buddyforms.
+The buddyforms array has changed so I adjust the code too the new structure
+Changed default buddyforms to BUDDYFORMS_VERSION
+Fixe no post got displayed in the profile tab...
+Added post meta for selecting parent tab
+Added child tab
+Added new option to select the parent
+Add child parent form relationship.
+I use the attached page to group forms.
+Clean up code after rewrite
+Fix the pagination.
+The parent my posts pagination was broken.
+I have fixed this with a redirect to have always the same url structure in the profile.
+Add css for hide the home tab.
+Its not used and gets redirected.

 = 1.0.11 =
 Fixed a small bug with BP_MEMBERS_SLUG.
 The constant does not work if the slug got changed